bstefanescu/qutejs/web/doc/docs/app/bus.md

 Of course, the example above can be implemented using a mix of the first two communication methods (parent to child and chuld to panel) and by keeping the alert state in a reactive property.
 But there are situations when using a state property and up and down communication is to complex or not justified.

+### Application properties

+Another way to share information between components which are not visible for each other is through **application properties**.
+Application properties are also using channels internally.

+See the **[Application Data Model](#/app/data)** section for an examples.

 ## Providing Services through the Message Bus

 More, you can use this communication mechanism to provide shared services to all components in the application.
-This is because the message bus is provided to components via the [component context](#/model/context) which is shared between all components.
+This is because the message bus is provided to components via the [application instance](#/app/instance) which is shared between all components.

 Let's see an example: